ethereum/EIPs/EIPS/eip-x.md

 For elements of the quadratic extension field (Fp2) encoding is byte concatenation of individual encoding of the coefficients totaling in `96` bytes for a total encoding.
 For an Fp2 element in a form `el = c0 + c1 * v` where `v` is formal quadratic non-residue corresponding byte encoding will be `encode(c0) || encode(c1)` where `||` means byte concatenation.

+If encodings to not follow this spec anywhere during parsing in the precompile the precompile *must* return an error.

 ##### Encoding of points:

 Points in either G1 (in base field) or in G2 (in extension field) are encoded as byte concatenation of encodings of the `x` and `y` affine coordinates.
 Total encoding length for G1 point is thus `96` bytes and for G2 point is `192` bytes.